dfilatov/jspath/readme.md

 JSPath for JSON is like an XPath for XML.

-It is heavily optimized both for Node.js and modern browsers.
+It's heavily optimized both for Node.js and modern browsers.

 Table of Contents
 -----------------